johnrobertmahlan/JavaScript-Exercises/README.md

 let numList = numArrays[numArrays.length - 1];
 ```

-14. Given the above numArrays array, access the number 66 and assign to a variable named num.
+14. Given the below numArrays array, access the number 66 and assign to a variable named num.

 ```javascript
 const numArrays = [